Palexer/vocabulary-trainer/README.md

 ### macOS

-- Download the .app file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and drag it into you applications folder.
-You can now execute it.
+- Download the .app file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and drag it into your applications folder.
+You can now execute it. _(Alternatively you can directly execute the file from anywhere)_

 ## Android